ts-klassen/ttsQuestVVDDD/README.md

 # ttsQuestVVDDD
 Detailed Design Document of tts.quest voicevox v3 api

-# tts.quest VOICEVOX v3 API DDD
+## tts.quest VOICEVOX v3 API

-## Introduction
 This document provides a detailed design of a Text-to-Speech (TTS) API, which will convert text into speech using pre-defined voices.
-The API endpoint will be `https://api.tts.quest/v3/voicevox/synthesize`, which will accept text, speaker, and key as parameters.
+The API endpoint will be `https://api.tts.quest/v3/voicevox/synthesis`, which will accept text, speaker, and key as parameters.
 The response will be in JSON format, including links to WAV and MP3 files.
 Additionally, the response will include a link to check the status of the conversion process.

 ## API Endpoint
-The API endpoint is `https://api.tts.quest/v3/voicevox/synthesize`.
+The API endpoint is `https://api.tts.quest/v3/voicevox/synthesis`.
 It accepts GET or POST requests with the following parameters:

 - `text`: A string containing the text to be converted to speech.
 - `speaker`: An integer representing the speaker to be used for the conversion.
 The integer should be a valid ID for one of the pre-defined speakers available in the API.